mattl1598/EPQ/draft-essay.md

 ### benefits and drawbacks of hardware based and cloud based artificial intelligence

 The main advantage of hardware over cloud based artificial intelligence is the increased power of the local hardware compared to the outsourced processing of a cloud based AI running on a remote server.
 This additional power lets the AI complete more complex tasks and work faster at tasks that both methods offer.
-On the other hand, the biggest advantage of a cloud based ai is the professional development of the commands that the user can give it.
+On the other hand, the biggest advantage of a cloud based AI is the professional development of the commands that the user can give it.
 For example, the incredibly advanced feature that is Google Duplex has been developed by a whole team of software engineers from Google so the service is almost guaranteed to be of a high quality and be more polished than an open source project made by the community.

 Another advantage of the hardware based AI is the use of it to supplement the existing hardware processing.
 In both the Huawei Mate 10 Pro and in Nvidia's RTX 2000 series graphics cards, Artificial Intelligence is used to increase the performance in the respective devices in a manner that will be noticeable to the end user, whether that is a more responsive mobile experience by reducing the performance drain of background tasks from the Huawei, or higher frames per second or better quality graphics in video games from offloading parts of the postprocessing to an AI specific part of the chip powered by Nvidia's graphics card.